Pittsburgh Symphony Orchestra: 1952–1976: The Steinberg years

-On August 14, 1964, the Pittsburgh Symphony embarked on an 11-week, 24,000-mile tour to 14 nations in Europe and the Near East.
-Sponsored by the U.S. State Department, the tour earned Pittsburgh a reputation for producing more than steel and elevated the image of American culture abroad.
 The Pittsburgh Symphony Orchestra performed for audiences in Warsaw, Madrid, Berlin, Zagreb, Reykjavik, and 15 other locations throughout Europe and the Middle East during the State Department tour.

-Many of the Orchestra's earlier recordings were made in the Syria Mosque with labels such as Capitol Records and Columbia Records.
+Many of the orchestra's earlier recordings were made in the Syria Mosque with labels such as Capitol Records and Columbia Records.
 The Pittsburgh Symphony performed at the Syria Mosque from 1926 until 1971.
-The building was torn down in 1992 to the dismay of many who had attended concerts there.
+The building was torn down in 1992.

-William Steinberg and the Pittsburgh Symphony made a number of highly acclaimed recordings for the Command label starting in 1962.
-These recordings were made in the Soldiers and Sailors Memorial Hall in Pittsburgh.
+Steinberg and the Pittsburgh Symphony made several recordings for the Command label starting in 1962.
+These recordings were made at the Soldiers and Sailors Memorial Hall in Pittsburgh.
 The technical superiority of the Command recordings was aided by the company's use of 35mm film as the recording medium.

-The opening of Heinz Hall on September 10, 1971 marked the completion of an 11-year campaign, initiated by H.J.
-Heinz II.
-The resplendent concert hall stands as a testimonial to the civic spirit that has supported Pittsburgh's cultural organizations since the turn of the twentieth century.

-Steinberg conducted his final Pittsburgh Symphony Orchestra concerts as Music Director in 1976, after which he returned to conduct occasionally as Music Director Emeritus.
+Steinberg conducted his final Pittsburgh Symphony Orchestra concerts as music director in 1976, after which he returned for guest-conducting appearances as music director emeritus.